Arc Security

 Ideation

-Integrating user insights to improve the home page to prioritize high-stress usability.
+Integrating user insights to prioritize high-stress usability and an intuitive experience.

 I created the following information architecture for the app’s navigation and features: